flowershow/cli/README.md

 **What happens:**

-1. Files are discovered and filtered (ignores `.git`, `node_modules`, etc.)
+1. Files are discovered and filtered (ignores `.git`, `node_modules`, etc.; also supports `.gitignore` and will ignore paths listed there)
-2. Project name is derived from the first file/folder name
+2. Project name is derived from the first file name or the folder name
 3. Site is created via the FlowerShow API
 4. Presigned URLs are obtained for secure file uploads
 5. Files are uploaded directly to Cloudflare R2 storage